GG666/Lecture/Chpater (C_English_Pointer).md

 ```

-Like the program above, we can consider that the memory we get with malloc is an one-dimension array.
+Like the program above, we can consider that the memory we get with malloc is a one-dimension array.

 **[Question1]** What problem(s) is/are in the program above?